June 10, 2016

 Adding white space is a great way to add balance to a page.
 When a page is cluttered with images and text, your eye darts all around the page not knowing where to look first.
 Adding white space provides a clear path for recognizing and understanding the information on a page.
-It helps distinguish hierarchy of content.
+It helps distinguish the hierarchy of content.

 • Sets the right tone

 White space can create a clean, fresh, elegant look to your design and brand.
-Consider Nike and Apple who use white space in their advertising to show that their products are high quality.
+Consider Nike and Apple who use white space in their advertising to show that their products are of high quality.
 We’re bombarded with advertising all day long; white space can give you a sense of peace.

 • Increased focus